Love Is Love (comics): Stories

-Many of the stories featured in Love is Love revolve around LGBT-related relationships and discrimination, and they sometimes utilize pop culture icons such as Poison Ivy, Harley Quinn (who are put into a lesbian relationship), Deathstroke, and Wonder Woman.
-One comic is about a superhero, Rainbow Boy, who uses his powers to fight "Doc Drumpf" and his armies of "Spider Haters".
+Many of the stories featured in Love is Love revolve around LGBT-related relationships and discrimination, and they sometimes utilize pop culture icons such as Poison Ivy, Harley Quinn, Deathstroke, and Wonder Woman.
+One tale is about a forgotten Golden Age superhero, Rainbow Boy, who uses his powers to fight "Doc Drumpf" and his armies of "Spider Haters".

 Reception

 Love is Love won the 2017 Eisner Award for Best Anthology.
 The book holds an average rating of 9.6 by five professional critics on the review aggregation website Comic Book Roundup.

 The book was banned in a Texas school due to "extreme homosexuality".